Metering

 Evaluative Metering

-Metering mode may be referred to by different names depending on the camera brand, such as matrix, multi, zone, pattern, or evaluative metering.
+Different camera brands may refer to metering mode by names such as matrix, multi, zone, pattern, or evaluative metering.
 To establish the optimal exposure settings, it considers aspects such as colour, distance, subjects, highlights, and more.
 The metering mode divides the visual frame into pieces and measures each section independently.

 The metering system divides the scene into zones and analyses each segment to obtain information about shadows (both bright and dark areas) in the case of matrix or evaluative metering mode.
 Once this information is gathered, the metering system computes an average value based on the readings from the various zones.
 The camera then selects the best exposure settings based on this average result, ensuring a consistent exposure.